datamachines/cuda_tensorflow_opencv/README.md

 **Docker Images built from this repository are publicly available at https://hub.docker.com/r/datamachines/tensorflow_opencv / https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv / https://hub.docker.com/r/datamachines/cudnn_tensorflow_opencv / https://hub.docker.com/r/datamachines/jetsonnano-cuda_tensorflow_opencv .**

 The [Builds-DockerHub.md](https://github.com/datamachines/cuda_tensorflow_opencv/blob/master/Builds-DockerHub.md) file is a quick way of seeing the list of pre-built container images.
 When available, a "BuiidInfo" will give the end user a deeper look of the capabilities of said container and installed version.
 In particular the compiled GPU architecture (see https://en.wikipedia.org/wiki/CUDA#GPUs_supported ).
+This is useful for you to decide if you would benefit from re-compiling some container(s) for your specific hardware.

 It is possible to use those as `FROM` for your `Dockerfile`; for example: `FROM datamachines/cuda_tensorflow_opencv:10.2_1.15_3.4.8-20191210`